 - Draw up your expert opinion: substantiate thoroughly each of your assessments on each aspect and criterion, avoiding any repetition

-- Evaluate the project in 15 calendar days upon receipt of the application submitted by the Competition Commission.
+- Evaluate the project in 15 calendar days upon receipt of the application submitted by the Call Commission.
 Submit your expert opinion through the personal cabinet in the NRFU database

-The Competition Commission may send some comments regarding your evaluation (see the field below the online evaluation form).
-If you did not receive any comments from the Competition Commission this means that your evaluation is approved.
+The Call Commission may send some comments regarding your evaluation (see the field below the online evaluation form).
+If you did not receive any comments from the Call Commission this means that your evaluation is approved.

 ISSUES WORTH YOUR ATTENTION